Chatham University Physician Assistant Program

 Students complete two didactic semesters at our Chatham Eastside facility before beginning their clinical rotations at various sites in the greater Pittsburgh area, other parts of the US and around the globe.
 Graduates of the program have achieved a 97% average first-time pass rate over the past five years on the Physician Assistant National Certification Examination (PANCE).
 More information on the scores and PANCE are available here.

 Vision & Mission Statements

 To strive for excellence in physician assistant education whose graduates are known as outstanding clinicians in the community and leaders in the profession trained by faculty who are recognized for developing and researching innovative curricular methods.

 The Chatham University MPAS Program is dedicated to producing knowledgeable, compassionate, ethical, and clinically skillful graduates that are ready to provide health care services to all persons without exclusion and who are willing to become the future leaders and educators of the profession.
 This will be accomplished by:

-- Providing a student-centered curriculum which promotes self-directed and lifelong learning as well as professionalism and service;
+- Providing a student-centered curriculum which promotes self-directed and lifelong learning through the use of evidence-based medicine.

 - Educating competent physician assistants to practice as primary care providers to all populations;

 - Contributing to the advancement of knowledge in medicine and physician assistant education;